ImComfortable/Dust-InventoryAgent/README.md

 - Build a MSI using WixToolSet to facilitate distribuition
 - secure all routes from website and implement a token system
 - Make a separed area to admin and gestors, gestors can login to view some reports and insights

+# MSI Template
+This file is a simple template to build a MSI file, you only need wix installed on your computer, only compile and build.
+Ref to make this possible: https://github.com/letsdoautomation/wix-toolset-4-cli/tree/49292c799901d8dc69b68e20bdf204c454637a8f/Create%20Visual%20Studio%20Code%20MSI%20installation%20file